Maa Markama Temple: History

-As per historical references, Kalahambir, the king of the SURYA dynasty (Suryavansi) ruled Bissam cuttack and Devi Maa Markama was the Ishtadevi of the royal family.
+Francesco Brighenti mentions that Goddess Markama is the tutelary deity of the Thatrajas (Rulers) of Bissam Cuttack estate, Mallu Mohanty of Karana community was the founder of this Kingdom whose descendants held the title of “Thatraja” and ruled the estate.
 The ritual of human sacrifice was prevalent here and was stopped during British rule.
 Yet the ritual of buffalo sacrifice continued, which was stopped by the then Regional officer Shri Gadhadhar Mishro(01.07.1953-19.03.1955).
 The mention of Devi Maa Markama can also be found in the CHANDI PURANA of Sarala Dash and also in BATA ABAKASH of Matta Balarama Dash.
 The Devi has been mentioned as Utkaleeya (Oriya for "of Odisha") jogini in mythological books.
 Several legends say that Devi Markama helped the King of Bissam Cuttack during a war by mesmerizing the enemy soldiers.